Ferryville Ordinance Chapter 7

 state comparable to that at the time the sample was taken.

-(10) Laboratory procedures used in the examination of industrial wastes shall be those set forth in
+(10) Laboratory procedures used in the examination of industrial wastes shall be

-"Standard Methods".
-However, alternate methods for certain analysis of industrial wastes may be used
+those set forth in "Standard Methods".
+However, alternate methods for certain

-subject to mutual agreement between the Approving Authority and the person discharging wastes.
+Approving Authority and the person discharging wastes.

-(11) Determination of the character and concentration of the industrial wastes shall be made by the
+(11) Determination of the character and concentration of the industrial wastes shall

-person discharging them, or his/her agent, as designated and required by the Approving Authority.
-The
+be made by the person discharging them, or his/her agent, as designated and

-Village may also make its own analysis on the wastes and these determinations shall be binding as a
+the wastes and these determinations shall be binding as a basis for charges.

-(12) If any waters or wastes are discharged or proposed to be discharged to the public sewers, or
+(12) If any waters or wastes are discharged or proposed to be discharged to the

-contain substances or possess the characteristics which is the judgment of the Approving Authority
+public sewers, or contain substances or possess the characteristics which is the

-may have deleterious effect upon the sewage works, processes, equipment, or receiving waters, or
+judgment of the Approving Authority may have deleterious effect upon the sewage

-otherwise create a hazard to life or health, or constitute a public nuisance the Approving Authority
+life or health, or constitute a public nuisance the Approving Authority may:

 (a) Reject the wastes.